• Skip to primary navigation

 Chickpeas are one of our favorite legumes.
 Roasted, or added to a dish, on a sandwich, or as hummus, chickpeas are always tasty.

 New to us were the green chickpeas.
-We got about two meals of green chickpeas for two, out of that one row.
+We got about two meals’ worth of green chickpeas for two from that one row.
 Here we used them just the same as mature chickpeas, (precooked) roasted and topped with cream cheese and carrot salsa.
-Great with roasted veggies or in this case with spaghetti squash.
+Great with roasted veggies or, in this case, with spaghetti squash.
 Yum!

 Canning dried beans on a glass cooktop